skyturtleio/svelix/README.md

 ## Client-side Setup

+NOTE: DO NOT HAVE SSR WORKING YET EVEN THOUGH THE CODE IS IN `build.js`

-- Install the Inertia.js library for your frontend library as well as the frontend library itself.
+Install the Inertia.js library for your frontend library as well as the frontend library itself.
 Remember, everything "frontend" related will be done in the `assets` directory.
 Also, because Svelte will be processed through an esbuild plugin, we will install those required dependencies and also remove the esbuild hex package from the Elixir deps.

 Note that we are using `--prefix assets` so that these commands can be run from the project's root directory.